1

 Our Mission

-The mission of Great Salt Lake Institute (GSLI) is to connect people to Great Salt Lake through research and education.
+The mission of the Great Salt Lake Institute (GSLI) is to connect people to Great Salt Lake through research and education.

 Our Story

-Great Salt Lake Institute was established in 2008 with support from Westminster University and an external grant, allowing the institute to hire a coordinator, involve student employees, and purchase equipment to reach out to the community in a real way.
+The Great Salt Lake Institute was established in 2008 with support from Westminster University and an external grant, allowing the institute to hire a coordinator, involve student employees, and purchase equipment to reach out to the community in a real way.
 It began by running community field trips and developing high school and college curriculum on GSL.
 Shortly thereafter, the institute created a GSLI summer undergraduate research program.

 Meet the Team